 Post-doctoral position in synaptic plasticity funded by ERC

-We are seeking to recruit post-doctoral fellows expert in slice electrophysiology and imaging to study innovative aspects of synaptic plasticity.
-We have developed unique tools to monitor and modify AMPA receptor trafficking in vivo and would like now to apply them to study synaptic function with electrophysiological, molecular and imaging approaches.
-These approaches will be combined with behavioral assessment of memory function to understand the link between synaptic plasticity and memory storage, consolidation and retrieval.
+We are seeking to recruit post-doctoral fellows strongly interested in cellular neuroscience, including synaptic plasticity, receptor trafficking and nanoscale organization to join a vibrant environment and exciting projects associating high resolution imaging, biosensors and slice electrophysiology to study innovative aspects of synaptic plasticity.
+We have developed unique tools to monitor and modify AMPA receptor nanoscale organization and trafficking in vivo and would like now to apply them to study synaptic function with electrophysiological, molecular and imaging approaches.
+These approaches may be combined with behavioral assessment of memory function to understand the link between synaptic plasticity and memory storage, consolidation and retrieval.

 For this position, we are seeking highly motivated individuals, with a proven track record of success, if possible immediately after their PhD, and in any case no more than four years after their PhD.
 The projects will be conducted in a stimulating and highly interdisciplinary and international environment in a newly established research building, a part of the Bordeaux neurocampus project (Bordeaux, France).

 More info on the team research here: https://iins.u-bordeaux.fr/CHOQUET